-The Carriage Trail is under construction for improvements as of July 2021 and will experience periodic closures, but the primitive trail will remain open throughout the process.
+The Carriage Trail continues to be under construction for improvements as of May 2022 and will experience periodic closures, but the primitive trail will remain open throughout the process.
 Please be patient as this new space takes shape.

 The Town of Yarmouth has adopted a final management plan for this new preserve, posted on the Town’s web page.

 Trails, Trailhead, and Accessibility